VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Discussion and Limitations

 \section{Discussion and Limitations}

-The experimental results in Section~\ref{sec:experiments} demonstrate correct detection in 11 of 12 scenarios, but the per-layer analysis reveals important failure modes, boundary conditions, and design trade-offs that merit transparent discussion.
-The single evasion, the Approximate adversary on the Diabetes dataset, isolates the XAI layer's sensitivity to severe class imbalance and is discussed below.
-This section addresses six issues: the Diabetes XAI anomaly (now including the Approximate adversary), sentinel density under class imbalance, epsilon sensitivity, a complexity clarification, scope limitations, and the absence of a direct baseline comparison.
+The experimental results in Section~\ref{sec:experiments} show correct detection in 27 of 28 scenarios under per-dataset calibration.
+The per-layer analysis still exposes failure modes, boundary conditions, and design trade-offs.
+The single evasion, the Approximate adversary on Nomao, marks the operating boundary of the XAI layer.
+This section covers seven topics: the operating envelope of XAI verification, sentinel density under class imbalance, the privacy impact of trap injection, epsilon sensitivity, a complexity clarification, scope limitations, and the absence of a direct baseline comparison.